 Smart homes are convenient, but they also reshape the risk profile of everyday life.
 You don’t need to be scared – you need a plan.
 Start with the checklist, demand better practices from vendors, and keep an eye on regulatory changes in the EU that will raise the baseline for everyone.

-For comprehensive guidance on securing your connected world and protecting your privacy online, explore Digital safety section.
-The more interconnected our daily systems become, the more critical it is to build resilience and enforce accountability.
+For comprehensive guidance on securing your digital life and protecting privacy online, explore Digital safety section.
+The more interconnected our daily systems become, the more critical it is to build resilience and promote awareness.